The goals of this chapter are to:

 Table 5.8 – Worksheet for Exercise 5.9a Rock Formation Absolute Age Range Nanushuk Formation Torok Formation Pebble Shale unit

-- Using the ages you determined in a and Figure 5.21 to determine if sea level was rising, falling, or not changing when these formations were deposited.
+- Use the ages you determined in a and the sea-level record for the Eon in Figure 5.21 to determine if sea level was rising, falling, or not changing when these three formations were deposited.
 You might wonder how to do this since this figure has three different sea-level curves.
-Well, it is up to you to choose one of these to answer this question.
-Be sure indicate which curve you used to answer this question
+It’s up to you to choose one of these to answer this question.
+Indicate which curve you used to answer this question

-- In this exercise, you will identify the age progression of deposition as well as the different features associated with sequence stratigraphy.
+- In this exercise, you will identify the age progression of deposition and the different features associated with sequence stratigraphy.
 In the seismic image, identify as many features as you can.
 Number them in order of depositional age with “1” being the oldest.
 You should be able to identify at least 10 features.
 Hint: There is at least one unconformity.
-Pay attention to the angles at the beginning and end of your features as well as the angle at which they touch another reflector; if it is at a high angle, this is likely to be either onlap or downlap.
+Pay attention to the angles at the beginning and end of your features and the angle at which they touch another reflector; if it is at a high angle, this is likely to be either onlap or downlap.

 - Based on the seismic section, do you think that sea level was rising or falling during the deposition of this sequence?
 Explain your reasoning.